conda-incubator/conda-store/docs/installation.md

 ## Local Automated systemd Install

-Not all environment are containerized and Conda-Store recognizes that.
+Not all environment are containerized and conda-store recognizes that.
 The goal of CONDA-STORE is to provide Conda environments in as many ways as possible so it SHOULD support non-contianerized environments.
 The example files required are in